binzailani3136/crudl-example-express/README.md

 $ npm run watchify
 ```

-This step is optional and you only need to run watchify if you actually change files within the folder /crudl-admin-rest/.

 ### Install crudl-admin-graphql (GraphQL)
+IMPORTANT: This step is optional and you only need to run watchify if you actually change files within the folder /crudl-admin-graphql/.

 Go to /crudl-admin-graphql/ and install the npm packages, then run watchify:

 ```
 $ npm install
 $ npm run watchify
 ```

-This step is optional and you only need to run watchify if you actually change files within the folder /crudl-admin-graphql/.

 ## URLs
 ```